 Curious how the stock market is (under)performing?
 Yeah, me neither.
 In all seriousness, though, Bloomberg delivers live financial news for free on any web browser and most streaming devices.

-Most folks will be unfamiliar with Cheddar News.
-That’s because Cheddar is a newcomer, billing itself as a leader in “post-cable” news.
+Most folks are unfamiliar with Cheddar News.
+That’s because Cheddar is a newcomer, billing itself as a leader in post-cable news.
 True to its brand, you can stream Cheddar from your web browser or a compatible device like Apple TV.

-You can watch CNN for free on Pluto TV (Dr. Sanjay Gupta fans, rejoice!)—just download the Pluto TV app or watch from your web browser.
-Heads up, though, you’ll notice a difference from regular CNN programming because the stream consists of curated content broken up with ad blocks.
+You can watch CNN for free on Pluto TV (Dr. Sanjay Gupta fans, rejoice!).
+Just download the Pluto TV app or watch from your web browser.
+Heads up, though, there’s a difference from regular CNN programming because the stream consists of curated content broken up with ad blocks.